- Download our Moving to Nigeria Guide (PDF)

 Work and residence permits for Nigeria

 The primary work and residence permits are the temporary work permit and the subject to regularisation visa, which later requires a Combined Expatriate Residence Permit and Aliens Card, or CERPAC.
-ECOWAS citizens can apply for a separate residence card.

-Temporary work permit (TWP)
+Temporary Work Permit (TWP)

 Expats planning on travelling to Nigeria for work purposes and providing their specialised skills should apply for a temporary work permit, also known as a TWP.
-TWPs are also valid for 90 days.
+TWPs are valid for 90 days.